Serbia national football team: Euro 2012 campaign

-Radomir Antić was sacked two games into the Euro 2012 qualification process, a 1–1 draw at home to Slovenia spelling the end to his two-year stint.
-The sacking meant the bringing in of Vladimir Petrović to the job.
+Radomir Antić was sacked two games into the UEFA Euro 2012 qualifying process, a 1–1 home draw against Slovenia ending his two-year stint.
+The dismissal meant the bringing in of Vladimir Petrović to the job.

-For the Euro 2012 qualifying, Serbia was drawn in Group C featuring Italy, Slovenia, Estonia, Northern Ireland and the Faroe Islands.
-The qualifying stage began with Radomir Antić as coach and finished with Vladimir Petrović.
-Serbia and Antić started the first two games with a 3–0 win away to Faroe Islands and a 1–1 draw at home to Slovenia but this result brought the end of Antić's reign as the country's coach.
-New coach Petrović faced setbacks with a 3–1 loss at home to Estonia and an abandoned match resulting in a 3–0 loss to Italy due to crowd trouble from the Serbian away supporters in Genoa.
+For the UEFA Euro 2012 qualifying, Serbia was drawn in Group C featuring Italy, Slovenia, Estonia, Northern Ireland and the Faroe Islands.
+The qualifying stage began with Antić as coach and finished with Vladimir Petrović.
+Serbia started the first two games with a 3–0 win away to Faroe Islands and a 1–1 draw at home to Slovenia but this result ended Antić's stint as the country's coach.
+New coach Petrović faced setbacks with a 3–1 home loss against Estonia and an abandoned match resulting in a 3–0 loss to Italy due to crowd trouble from the Serbian away supporters in Genoa.

-Serbia returned to form with a 2–1 win at home over Northern Ireland but could only manage a 1–1 draw away to Estonia.
-Afterwards, Serbia won back to back games with a 1–0 win away to Northern Ireland and a crucial 3–1 win at home against Faroe Islands.
+Serbia returned to form with a 2–1 home victory over Northern Ireland but could only manage a 1–1 away draw against Estonia.
+Afterwards, Serbia won back to back games with a 1–0 win away to Northern Ireland and a crucial 3–1 home victory against Faroe Islands.
 These results put Serbia in pole position to confirm a play-off spot behind Italy.

-Serbia needed a win at home against Italy to confirm a play-off spot but their efforts only resulted in a 1–1 draw.
-The team, however, still had one more chance to confirm a play-off place when they faced Slovenia away.
-This game was a must-win even though Serbia had a superior goal difference over Estonia; a draw was not good enough for progression.
-Neither side played decisively better in the first half, but a long-range goal put Slovenia up 1–0 at half time.
+Serbia needed a home victory against Italy to confirm a play-off spot but their efforts only resulted in a 1–1 draw.
+However, the team still had one more chance to confirm a play-off place when they faced Slovenia away.
+Serbia also must win the match despite having superior goal difference over Estonia; a draw was not good enough for progression.
+Neither side played better in the first half, but a long-range goal put Slovenia up 1–0 at half time.
 In the second half, Nemanja Vidić missed penalty.
 Serbia left empty-handed after a 1–0 loss and exited the tournament for the third time in a row during the qualifying group stages, missing out by one point behind Estonia.
 Serbia once again failed to qualify for the European Championships.
 Vladimir Petrović was sacked after the team's failure to qualify.